Northern hogsucker: Ecology

-The fish can be found in or next to riffle areas in warm water, medium sized creeks and small rivers.
+The fish can be found in or next to riffle areas in warm water, medium-sized creeks and small rivers.
 It can also occur in cold water streams, tiny creeks and large rivers and on occasion in reservoirs.
 Its diet mainly consists of insect larvae, crustaceans, mollusks, diatoms, and bits of vegetation.
 While feeding, it scrapes of the top surface of rubble, turns over stones on the bottom, and sucks the loosened material which contains a variety of small organisms.
 As it feeds, other fish, such as shiners and smallmouth bass position themselves downstream to feed on the free-flowing materials the hogsucker roots up.

 Predators of the northern hogsucker typically vary depending on the environment.
 During its early years in shallow, fast-moving streams it can fall prey to piscivorous species.
 Later in life, it is typically one of the larger species in the waterways.
 In the northern tier of its range, it lives in deeper streams and lakes and are sought by large predatory fish, such as muskellunge and northern pike.

 Sometimes it competes with other sucker species and redhorse for breeding habitat.
 During the egg-laying process, daces, minnows, and chubs will sometimes forage on the freshly expelled eggs.

 Spawning takes place in shallow water riffles usually during May, when the water temperature is about 15 °C. Breeding males will congregate over these gravel areas where each receptive female may be courted by several males.
 The spawning activity is violent, and shallow depressions are formed in the gravel from the commotion.
 The eggs are non-adhesive and settle on the gravel.
-Young-of-the-year and fry swim in schools and prefer shallower environments (<30cm) than adult members of their species.
+Young-of-the-year and fry swim in schools and prefer shallower environments (<30 cm) than adult members of their species.